aritang/aritang.github.io/content/posts/header_bidding.md

 > Externally, Google portrayed Open Bidding as an improvement to header bidding that created a real-time bidding auction with multiple ad exchanges, similar to header bidding, but on Google’s servers to reduce latency.

 But it turned out to be a Trojan horse smuggled into the innocent city of fair competition.
-Google sneakily manipulated Open Bidding to disadvantage rival ad exchanges in several ways, as accused by the DOJ: they charge a fee on every transaction over Open Bidding; they prohibit ad exchanges' own advertiser buying tools from bidding in Open Bidding auctions (but allow Google's to do so); and they take "*care*" of the information flow during every transaction, hence maximizing their own informational advantage while minimizing the information access between publishers and rival ad exchanges—for example, only Google's ad exchange, AdX, can see more cookie information and, vitally, the bids of other ad exchanges.
+Google sneakily manipulated Open Bidding to disadvantage rival ad exchanges in several ways, as accused by the DOJ:

-But Open Bidding turned out to be a Trojan horse for fair competition.
-The DOJ accuses Google of manipulating Open Bidding to disadvantage rival ad exchanges in several ways:

-- **Transaction Fees:** Charging fees on every transaction over Open Bidding.
+- **Transaction Fees:** Google charges fees on every transaction over Open Bidding runned on Google's ad server (DFP).
-- **Bid Restrictions:** Prohibiting ad exchanges' own advertiser-buying tools from bidding in Open Bidding auctions while allowing Google's tools to participate.
+- **Bid Restrictions:** Google prohibites ad exchanges' own advertiser-buying tools from bidding in Open Bidding auctions while allowing Google's tools to participate.
-- **Information Control:** Google take "*care*" of the information flow during every transaction, hence maximizing their own informational advantage while minimizing the information access between publishers and rival ad exchanges—for example, only Google's ad exchange, AdX, can see more cookie information and, vitally, **the bids of other ad exchanges.**
+- **Information Control:** Google takes "*care*" of the information flow during every transaction, hence maximizing their own informational advantage while minimizing the information access between publishers and rival ad exchanges—for example, only Google's ad exchange, AdX, can see more cookie information and, vitally, **the bids of other ad exchanges.**

 Come on, in a sealed-bid auction, isn't everyone supposed to play fair and not peek at others' bids?
 But Google seems to have found the auctioneer's secret decoder ring.
-It makes more money and still is the gatekeeper of its AdX's monopoly power in the ad exchange market.
+Despite more competition in the era of open-bidding, Google still is the gatekeeper of its AdX's monopoly power in the ad exchange market.

 Lastly, the DOJ summarized Google's actions in solidifying its monopoly: